An Introduction to Micronutrients

 Why are micronutrients good for you?

-Micronutrients play different roles in the body such as cellular functions, neurotransmission, fluid balance or tissue structure, among others [1].
-We will cover the functions of each micronutrient found in our products individually, together with the sources where they can be obtained and the amounts present in our products, in relationship to EFSA’s established Daily Recommended Intakes for an average adult.
+Micronutrients play different roles in the body such as cellular functions, neurotransmission, fluid balance or tissue structure, among others.
+[1] We will cover the functions of each micronutrient found in our products individually, together with the sources where they can be obtained and the amounts present in our products, in relation to EFSA’s established Daily Recommended Intakes for an average adult.

-An important term we want to define before we start its bioavailability.
-In order for a nutrient to have a health benefit, the compound of interest, needs to survive early digestion steps so that it can reach the target tissue of action, in other words, it needs to make it to a specific point of absorption in the body, and the proportion of a nutrient that is absorbed from the diet and used for normal body functions is called bioavailability.
+An important term we want to define before we start is bioavailability.
+For a nutrient to have a health benefit, it needs to survive initial stages of digestion to reach the specific absorption point in the body where it can be utilized.
+The amount of a nutrient that is absorbed from the diet and used by the body for normal functions is called bioavailability.
 The factors that can influence this are shown in the figure below:

 factors of bioavailability